p91g/patrick-moore.github.io/_pages/about.md

 During my PhD, I applied statistical techniques that captured the complexities, including non-linear effects and spatial dependency, of data sampled across multiple cities to generate a single model.
 The purpose was to make statements applicable to other cities and to make reliable predictions for potential docking station locations.

 I am fascinated by the influence of the built environment on how we live in cities.
 I have developed spatial clusters that bring together indicators of land use and connectivity to describe urban morphology.
-These form a unique component of my research in explaining demand for bikeshare.
+These form a central component of my research in explaining demand for bikeshare.

 To apply my predictive model results, I designed several optimisation solutions to allocate bikeshare stations.
 I used an evolutionary algorithm, incoporating built environment data to improve system efficiency and enhance user demand.